 Non-exempt workers earning an hourly wage in California are subject to state minimum and overtime requirements under California Labor Code sections 510 and 1194.
 However, there are some narrow exceptions which exempt these workers from these basic wage protections.
-One of these is the outside sales Gear-and-Gavel_blackexemption, under Section 1171 of the California Labor Code.
+One of these is the outside sales exemption, under Section 1171 of the California Labor Code.

 The Industrial Welfare Commission (IWC) Wage Orders define an outside salesperson as a person who “customarily and regularly works more than half the working time away from the employer’s place of business selling tangible or intangible items or obtaining orders or contracts for products, services or use of facilities.”